Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity

 \section{Doubly robust estimation for the linear instrumental variable model}

-The methods presented below make different assumptions about the treatment effect model.
-As we shall see in Section \ref{Sec:TSLS} and \ref{Sec:gest}, TSLS and the g-estimator assume $m_0(W)$ is a known parametric function of $V$, smooth in $\psi$, with the true $\psi_0$ an unknown parameter of finite dimension $d$.

-To illustrate the methods, we consider throughout a situation where interest lies in the main effect modification by a single variable $V\in W$, i.e. $E[m_0(W)\vert A=1, V]=\psi_c + \psi_v V$.
-Under this working model for the effect modification by $V$, the parameter of interest is $\psi=(\psi_c, \psi_v)$, where $\psi_c$ represents the main causal treatment effect, and $ \psi_v$ is the effect modification by $V$.
-In this case, $d=2$.
+To illustrate the methods, we consider throughout a situation where interest lies in the main effect modification by a single variable $V\in W$, with a working parametric model for the treatment effect curve as a function of this single variable being: